 For vocabulary questions, a student needs to know more than just what certain words mean.
 There are, of course, questions that test this, where students need to recognise synonyms and antonyms, but there are also questions about how words are used in context and about how words look and sound and are spelled.

 For logic style questions, as mentioned above, the most important thing is practice.
-They will come more naturally to some students, but by attempting questions again and again a student will become more familiar with the types of things examiners typically include in papers and are likely to see solutions more quickly.
+They will come more naturally to some students, but by attempting questions again and again any student can become more familiar with the types of things examiners typically include in papers and are likely to see solutions more quickly.

 There is a very wide range of verbal reasoning question types and it’s important to research exactly which question types feature in the papers in your area.
 The most common verbal reasoning tests in use for the 11+ are those prepared by GL Assessment (formerly NFER) and for that reason Eleven Plus Exams generally provides specific advice on their question types.
 There are either 15 or 21 question types featured on each paper, although papers using all 21 types are by far the most common.
 The format of the papers may be either “standard” format (no answer options are provided and the child must work out the answer from scratch) or multiple choice, where five possible answer options are provided on the answer paper.